-I'll tell you more in this article...
+I will tell you more in this article...

-Advertisement: This article contains affiliate links that you will easily recognize.
+Announcement: this article contains affiliate links that you will easily recognise.
 The classic links are in purple and sponsored links are in pink.

 1 - What is a Divi Project?

-A "Divi Project" is a dynamic type of publication that behaves similarly to Articles.
+A "Divi Project" is a type of dynamic publication that behaves in the same way as Articles.

-As the ArticlesEach time you publish a Divi Project, it will be dynamically displayed on the Projects page at the top of the list.
+Like the ArticlesEach time you publish a Divi Project, it will be dynamically displayed on the Projects page at the top of the list.